mrworf/photoframe/README.md

 *Note:*  If you install a color temperature module, you cannot use GPIO3 for this feature.
 It's still possible to install a button to power-down the photoframe gracefully, but restarting will require a power-cycle.

-To make use of a shutdown button, connect the switch between pin 37 (GPIO 26) and pin 39 (GND), and set the GPIO to monitor to 26 in the photoframe configuration screen.
+To use of a shutdown button with a color temperature module, connect the switch between pin 37 (GPIO 26) and pin 39 (GND), and set the GPIO to monitor `26` in the photoframe configuration page.
 Now you'll be able  to do a graceful shutdown.

 # How come the Google service contacts photoframe.sensenet.nu ???